-Formed by prehistoric volcanic activity, Lago de Atitlán or Lake Atitlán, is one of the most magnificent tourist destinations in Highland Guatemala.
+Formed by prehistoric volcanic activity, Lago de Atitlán or Lake Atitlán is one of the most magnificent tourist destinations in Highland, Guatemala.
 Situated about three hours west of Guatemala City, the aquamarine waters glisten beneath the impressive volcanoes and fertile hills that encompass it.
-There are a dozen towns skirting the lake, each with its own personality; however, Panajachel is the usual starting point for exploring the landscape.
+A dozen towns are skirting the lake, each with its own personality; however, Panajachel is the usual starting point for exploring the landscape.

 During your time at Lake Atitlán, La Fortuna at Atitlán is the perfect launching point for your highland explorations.